slamice/wri/hipsters/first-draft/ch15 -  Breakfast, phone call.md

+Her dishes laid in my shelves a few days until I boxed them up and put them outside my door, but Renee never came to take them.
 Later that week I got home to find a notice on my door with Raf apologizing, saying he was sorry but someone came foreward about the apartment zoning and threw us all under the bus.
 And if it was me then he'd get my ass.

+I didn't think she did it.
+But my name was the only one on the lease.

+...

 Of course the real deal was the greasy spoon that was closest when you wake up.
 The place was owned by a huge balding man out of the 50's to make it authentically awful, and as white as the toast you ate there as possible.
 Late breakfast at Bons off Broadway.